Do You Really Need a Drainage Hole in Your Plant Pots?

-But there’s another, less straightforward possibility as well: Knowing that you don’t want your plant sitting in water and knowing that there’s no outlet for drainage, you may be overly cautious and not give the plant as much water as it wants.
+But there’s another, less straightforward possibility for plants to suffer in planters without drainage holes: Knowing that you don’t want your plant sitting in water and knowing that there’s no outlet for drainage, you may be overly cautious and not give the plant as much water as it wants.

-For plants that prefer more dry soil, under-watering on purpose doesn’t seem to be much of an issue.
-But then we're back to the wet feet issue again.
-Plants that don't like a lot of moisture will need a drainage hole for moisture to escape and for airflow to circulate through the pot.
+For plants that prefer dry soil, under-watering on purpose doesn’t seem to be much of an issue.
+Even so, those plants will still need a drainage hole for moisture to escape and airflow to circulate through the pot.

-Another important function of drainage holes is to allow water to flush the soil of excess salts from fertilizers.
-As SF Gate puts it, "If you water with a fertilizer solution, the salts also build up in the soil and, without drainage holes, you cannot run pure water through to rinse out the salts."
+Another important function of drainage holes is to allow water to flush the soil of excess salts from any fertilizers that you apply.
+Without a drainage hole, those salts can get trapped in the soil and affect the health of your plant.

 How to Use Pots with No Drainage Holes

-Some experts suggest using a layer of pebbles as a sort of drainage layer in those pots without drainage holes.
-This technique allows excess water to flow into the space with the pebbles, away from the the soil and therefore the roots of your plant.
-Others caution against this method, going so far as to call it a “myth," saying that water has trouble flowing between the two different mediums and will therefore stay within the soil—even if pebbles are beneath it.
+Some experts suggest using a layer of pebbles as a sort of drainage layer in those pots without drainage holes, saying that the technique allows excess water to flow out of the soil and into the space full of pebbles.
+Others, however, caution against this method, going so far as to call it a “myth.”
+Those experts say that water has trouble flowing between the two different mediums and will therefore stay within the soil even if pebbles are beneath it.

-But there's still a way to use those pretty pots that don't have drainage holes!
-Plant your plant in a porous pot with a good drainage hole, like the classic terracotta pot, and then place that pot within the larger decorative, no-drainage-hole pot.
+Don’t plant directly into your pretty pot.
+Instead, add your plant to a porous pot with a good drainage hole, like the classic terracotta pot or a plastic grower’s pot.
+Then, place that pot within the larger decorative pot.

-Note: Pots without drainage holes should never be used outdoors where your plant will get rained on because you have no way of regulating the amount of water your plant receives.
+Note: Pots without drainage holes should never be used outdoors.
+Since your plant will be exposed to rain, you’ll have no way of regulating the amount of water your plant receives.